Ireland Lacrosse Mission Statement

 Player Eligibility Rules

-Ireland Lacrosse is fully compliant with the player eligibility rules as defined by the Federation of International Lacrosse (FIL).
+Ireland Lacrosse is fully compliant with the player eligibility rules as defined by World Lacrosse (WL).
 To be eligible to play for the Irish national lacrosse team, players must:

 - Register and participate in an Ireland Lacrosse tryout, including a final tryout/training camp in Ireland– details of all such events and the registration process are posted on the Ireland Lacrosse website and through the various Ireland Lacrosse social media outlets.